serilog-mssql/serilog-sinks-mssqlserver/README.md

 The optional name of a Serilog property to use as the value for a custom column.
 If not provided, the property used is the one that has the same name as the specified ColumnName.
 It applies only to custom columns defined in `AdditionalColumns` and is ignored for standard columns.

+PropertyName can contain a simple property name like `SomeProperty` but it can also be used to hierachically reference sub-properties with expressions like `SomeProperty.SomeSubProperty.SomeThirdLevelProperty`.
+This can be used to easily bind additional columns to specific sub-properties following the paradigm of structured logging.
+Please be aware that collections are not supported.
+This means expressions like `SomeProperty.SomeArray[2]` will not work.

 ### DataType

 This property can be set to nearly any value in the `System.Data.SqlDbType` enumeration.
 Unlike previous versions of this sink, SQL column types are fully supported end-to-end, including auto-table-creation.
 Earlier limitations imposed by the use of the .NET `DataColumn` object no longer apply.
 Most of the Standard Columns only support a limited subset of the SQL column types (and often just one type).
 Some of the special-case SQL column types are excluded such as `timestamp` and `udt`, and deprecated types like `text` and `image` are excluded.
 These are the supported SQL column data types: